Fulvio-P/controlExtractor/README.md

 # Governance Data Flow Diagrams for the Italian National Framework for Cybersecurity and Data Protection

-This repository contains everything all the material needed to support the Italian National Framework for Cybersecurity and Data Protection with Governance Data Flow Diagrams.
+This repository contains all the material needed to support the Italian National Framework for Cybersecurity and Data Protection with Governance Data Flow Diagrams.
 For more details plese refer to **work-in-progress**.

 **Table of contents:**
 - [Governance Data Flow Diagrams for the Italian National Framework for Cybersecurity and Data Protection](#governance-data-flow-diagrams-for-the-italian-national-framework-for-cybersecurity-and-data-protection)